Now Up To 80% OFF

 In this article, we will cover the ins and outs of using Git push and its associated actions including, how to connect to a remote repository, pros and cons of setting a default upstream, deleting remote branches, and how to properly use Git push force.

 Prefer to push your changes from the CLI?
-GitKraken Client allows you to leverage the speed of the terminal while also providing a visual commit graph all in the same window.
+GitKraken Desktop allows you to leverage the speed of the terminal while also providing a visual commit graph all in the same window.

 The Benefits of Git Push